 An enforcement zone shall consist of an area for occupancy enforcement technology and a parking area for at least one law enforcement vehicle.
 Enforcement vehicle shall mean automobiles unless otherwise approved by TxDOT.
-The enforcement zone shall be designed in accordance with the AASHTO Guidance for High Occupancy Vehicle Facilities.

-At least one enforcement zone shall be located within each Toll Segment in each direction.
-Enforcement zones shall be located so that each vehicle that enters the Managed Lanes, via a declaration lane, must pass through an enforcement zone prior to exiting the Managed Lanes.
+At least one enforcement zone shall be located within each Segment.
+Enforcement zones shall be located so that each vehicle that enters the Managed Lanes must pass through an enforcement zone prior to exiting the Managed Lanes.